russelljjarvis/teiili/docs/scripts/Tutorials.rst

 Synaptic kernels tutorial
 =========================

-| In Teili we provide synaptic models that modify the shape of the synaptic current, we call them  kernels.
-Here we provide an example in how to use them and how they look when applied together with a neuron model.
+| In Teili we provide synaptic models that modify the shape of the synaptic current; we call them kernels.
+Here we provide an example of how to use them and how they look when applied together with a neuron model.
 | The first steps are the same as in the previous example.
 | The example is located in ``~\teiliApps/examples/neuron_synapse_tutorial.py``.
 We first import all required libraries